April 9, 2022:

 - Sunglasses for the uphill

-- Bandana (a bit redundant with voile straps, first aid kit tape, etc.)
+- Bandana (a bit redundant with Voile straps and first aid kit)

 - Gorilla tape (duct tape on steroids)